It’s never too late to discover your authentic self.

 use everything I had learned working in the justice system and approach it in a more positive

 light.
 And with that, everything fell into place.
 I am now more engaged.
 More energetic.
 More

 purposeful and effective than I had ever been before.
 Best of all, it feels natural, real,

 balanced, and as if I was born to coach.
 I recaptured the spirit that was within me all along,

 Now I am thrilled to be working with people and organizations to help them find new strength,

 energy, and focus by reconnecting to authenticity and rediscovering their values.
 To learn more

-about my approach and see whether it’s right for you, I invite you to sign up for a complimentary
+about my approach and see whether it’s right for you, I invite you to sign up for an hour long True Fit Assessment.

 I bring over 10 years of leadership experience within the justice system, where I gained an

 understanding of the importance of positive psychology in addressing significant challenges.